 10 things writers struggle with when writing a book

-- They can’t get beyond the synopsis.
+- We can’t get beyond the synopsis – or the story idea.

-- They can’t seem to finish anything.
+- We can’t seem to finish anything.

-- They write their characters into corners.
+- We write our characters into corners.
+(This happens without a plot.)

 Once we identify these problems, I am able to help my students.